anetteee/ratattack/README.md

 Also, include a readme file that explains the structure and how to compile/run the project.

 ## Compiling and running the application
-Check if the device has an Android version with API higher than or equal to 31.
+Make sure that the device or emulator has an Android version with API higher than or equal to 31.

 ## Structure